darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 ## general advice

-In case you intend on deblurring, always start by properly correctiong the chromatic aberrations and the noise in the image, since the deblurring may increase them.
-In that case, it is also important that you don't have clipped black pixels in your image, which can be corrected with the _black level correction_ of the _exposure_ module.
+If you intend to deblur your image using this module, always start by properly correctiong any chromatic aberrations and noise in the image, since the deblurring may magnify these artifacts.
+It is also important that you don't have clipped black pixels in your image.
+These can be corrected with the _black level correction_ of the [_exposure_](./exposure.md) module.

-## starting from presets
+## starting with presets

-The provided presets have been tuned by the developer and tested on a range of pictures for typical purposes.
+The provided presets have been tuned by the developer and tested on a range of images for typical purposes.
 The easiest way is simply to start from the presets, and then tweak them as needed:

 - if the effect seems too strong, decrease the number of iterations,
 - if edge artifacts appear, increase the edge sensitivity,